 |More info:||Wix Review →||Webnode Review →|

 Both website builders seem professional and credible at first sight.
 Which of them, however, can provide more advantages for contemporary users?
 Is there a platform that can offer more advanced features and tools?
 What are the nuances to be considered, when choosing between these services?
 Webnode vs Wix comparison will help clear that out.

-Wix.
-The website builder features exceptional ease of use and convenience.
-This is the result of the drag-and-drop editor the system offers, rich collection of ready made blocks and templates, powerful customer support service and quality templates you can use to create a decent website.
+Wix features exceptional ease of use and convenience.
+This is the result of the drag-and-drop editor the system offers, a rich collection of ready made blocks and templates, powerful customer support service and quality templates you can use to create a decent website.

 The platform makes it possible to design a quality website from scratch, even if you are not a professional web designer.
 What you need is to sign up for the service, select the required design and customize it by uploading your own content.

 It is possible to apply parallax effects, integrate media files (various formats are available), change backgrounds and fonts, website color scheme and other elements.
 These steps will help you get a unique personalized website with almost no hassle at all.

 Wix is known for its professional customer support service.
 You can browse a library with multiple tips, rich knowledge base, video and text tutorials, useful recommendations and how-to instructions.
 There is also a thematic blog, which contains many branches and sections providing all the service-related information.

 Webnode currently has more than 30 million registered users, which makes is one of the niche leaders.
 The service supports over 20 languages, which expands the audience and allows creating multilingual websites with ease.

 A convenient drag-and-drop editor of the service allows adding the required website sections (like a price list or contacts, for example) and content (posts, videos, galleries, polls etc.).
 The only problem is that Webnode editor is not quite intuitive and it takes some time to get used to it.